Luffy7854/1st-Project/README.md

 ## HOW TO START

-First, install clojure, just follow https://clojure.org/guides/getting_started
+First, you need to install clojure, just follow the instruction on: https://clojure.org/guides/getting_started

-After just start with "hello" and follow the command to ask your request.
+Then start with "hello" and follow the command to ask your request.

 ## USAGE

 REQUIREMENTS : Our chatbot run only in REPL environment.
-Only users who can use this environment can use the chatbot to get informations about Prague city.
+Only the users who can use this environment can use the chatbot to get informations about Prague city.

 If some toursits want to, they can also use another environment which allow clojure programm.

 To use this simple chatbot.
-   - You have to first say "hello"
+   -  First you have to say "hello"
    - Then ask your question with keywords
    - if you have any other question about keywords you can say "HELP"
    - At the end, when you get all the informations the program closes with "program finish..." .